vkbo/novelWriter/docs/source/int_interface.rst

 markdown format.
 The format is described in the :ref:`a_ui_md` section below.
 The editor has a maximise button (activates :guilabel:`Focus Mode`) and a close button in the top-right corner.

-Any document in the project tree can also be viewed in parallel in a right hand side document viewer To view a document, press :kbd:`Ctrl`:kbd:`R`, or select :guilabel:`View Document` in the menu.
+Any document in the project tree can also be viewed in parallel in a right hand side document viewer.
+To view a document, press :kbd:`Ctrl`:kbd:`R`, or select :guilabel:`View Document` in the menu.
 The document viewed does not have to be the same document currently being edited.
 However, If you *are* viewing the same document, pressing :kbd:`Ctrl`:kbd:`R` again will update the document with your